 Each Board Member shall serve for terms of two years each and may be reappointed for subsequent terms if they are nominated and elected for subsequent terms.

-All terms will begin on July 1st and end on June 30.
+Regular terms will begin on July 1st and end on June 30.

-The Coalition voting members shall elect the Board Members annually in May of each year.
+The Coalition voting members shall elect the Board Members.
+The regular election will be held annually in May of each year.
+If a board member position becomes vacant for any reason, The Coalition voting members may elect a person to complete the vacant term.
+That special election shall be at a regular coalition meeting with at least 30 days’ notice to the coalition.

 ARTICLE V – OFFICERS